Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Materials and Methods

 \subsection{Repeat Petition Writers}

 For our study of repeat petition writers, we sought to understand how petition lexical features and outcomes differed between users' first and second petitions, and how this difference varied by AI access.
+To prevent bias against petition-writers who posted their petitions during the last month of 2024 (less than a full month prior to our data collection), we subset to petitions posted between January 2022 and November 30, 2024.

-We first fit a mixed-effects linear regression model to predict word count (log transformed due to the right skew) among repeat petition users.
+We first fit a mixed-effects linear regression model to predict word count (natural log transformed due to the right skew) among repeat petition users.
+To fit this model we used the R \texttt{lme4} package, version 1.1.36.
 In this model we have fixed effects for user cohort (Pre/Pre, Pre/Post, Post/Post), petition order (First, Second), and the interaction between cohort and petition order.
 We also include random effects for user ID, as we have repeated measures for each user.
-The word count model is captured in Eq.~\ref{eq:mixed_effects_wc}.
+The word count model is captured in equation (\ref{eq:mixed_effects_wc}).

 In this model, $j$ reflects the observations for each user ID, $i$. \(\gamma_i\) reflects the random effects attributed to each user ID.
 We are primarily focused on the coefficient of the interaction between cohort and petition order, which is captured by \(\beta_{c,p}\).
 We compare the levels of the interaction term \(\beta_{c,p}\) through pairwise contrasts, in which each contrast corresponds to a difference in expected log-word count between the first and second petitions for a given cohort.
 We then adjust the pairwise contrast estimates with a Bonferroni correction, to account for multiple hypothesis testing~\cite{scottpairwise1980}.
-In the SI appendix we use the same model specification to understand the predictive relationship between repeat-users cohort and our other lexical measures, MATTR and Flesch-Kincaid grade level.
+Due to our sample size (9,222 petitions from repeat-writers), we use asymptotic estimation for the test statistics, as is default under the \texttt{lme4} package.
+In the SI Appendix we use the same model specification to understand the predictive relationship between repeat-users cohort and our other lexical measures, MATTR and log-transformed Flesch-Kincaid grade level (SI Appendix Figure 36, Table 21).